tenancy/docs/docs/tenancy/1.x/identification-http.md

 ## Configuration

-Models that will be identified via HTTP need to implement the `Tenancy\Identification\Drivers\Http\Contracts\IdentifiesByHttp` Contract.
+Tenants that will be identified via HTTP need to implement the `Tenancy\Identification\Drivers\Http\Contracts\IdentifiesByHttp` Contract.

 The `tenantIdentificationByHttp` method should return the tenant that is identified based on the current request.